 First prize (Winner)

-The authors of the proposals winning the first prize for each lot will receive a sum equivalent to €12,000 (not including VAT).
+The authors of the bids winning the first prize for each lot (Competition winner) will receive a sum equivalent to €12,000 (VAT not included).

-The jury may distinguish up to three proposals per lot with an honourable mention for designs that do not completely cover the requisites of the site, despite complying with the objectives.
-The authors of these proposals will receive an amount equivalent to €2,000 (not including VAT).
+The jury may distinguish up to three bids per lot with an honorable mention for projects that do not completely fulfil the requisites of the site, despite complying with the objectives sought.
+The authors of these bids will receive an amount equivalent to €2,000 (VAT not included).